republik/plattform/src/templates/Article/docs.md

 `}</Markdown>
 ```

+_TBD: Format lines for series are currently disabled._

 A format line is only rendered for a series if it's not the starter episode with the label «Auftakt».

 ### `center`